CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 6. Export the files from SD Desktop
 7. Download the file from SD Connect and change extension
 8. Decrypt the file with crypt4GH application
-9. Advanced: Back up copies
+9. Advanced: Backup copies

-!!! info "Need assistance?"
+!!! info "Support available"
-    If you find these steps challenging, please reach out to us at servicedesk@csc.fi (subject: SD Desktop).
+    Please reach out to us at servicedesk@csc.fi (subject: SD Desktop).
 We will guide you through the export process in an online meeting.

 ## Step 1: Download and install the Crypt4GH application